getparas/sensai/README.md

-# Sensai: Your AI-Powered Career Coach
+# Sensai: Your Smart Career Coach

 Sensai is a comprehensive, AI-driven platform designed to empower job seekers in their career journey.
 From crafting the perfect resume to acing the interview, Sensai provides a suite of tools to help users land their dream job.